 "Today, there are great issues that must be addressed - climate change, our economy, human rights, poverty and many others.

 "The problems the global community is dealing with now - the deficit, war and poverty - will be dwarfed by climate change, sea-level rise, a warming world and change in agricultural and rainfall patterns.

-"What happens when you have nearly sixty million people in California and no water?
+"What happens when you have nearly forty million people in California and no water?
 In the old days, the Anasazi just dispersed throughout the Southwest.
 Now we're 95% urban.
 So we're definitely not going to put L.A. in a backpack and move to British Columbia.
 Wake up, global warming is the real deal!

 "The question is, how to deal with the future?
 Scientists, politicians, the business community and religious leaders must work together or we're headed for big trouble.

 "I'm still vertical and have most of my marbles.
 I want to contribute to the dialogue and, hopefully, a better future.
 Yep, still dreaming here in L.A."

 - JPL and KCET Present Space Age Documentaries

 - Departures Highland Park: The Gold Line (to Sierra Madre)

 - Departures: LA River Field Guide -- the river mouth and the Pacific Ocean